Basic environmental and geographic information

 f) The history of human occupation, historic and prehistoric populations and dates of colonization, present population (with the year of the census or estimate) and density (inhabitants per square kilometre).
 In the absence of a population figure, an island should be assumed to be inhabited unless otherwise stated.

-impact, such as urban areas, airports, types of economic activity
+such as urban areas, airports, types of economic activity and agriculture,

-and agriculture, etc.; the state of resources (soil, water, etc.); and
+etc.; the state of resources (soil, water, etc.); and selected indicators

 h) A brief list of the major ecosystem types or biomes on and around the island, where this information is available.
 For some areas these data are very incomplete, and the failure to mention an ecosystem does not mean that it is not present, but only not recorded.